NishchayAnand/software-engineering/System Design/Fundamentals.md

 ---

+Q. Explain `Monotonic Reads` consistency.

+**Monotonic reads** guarantee that if one user makes several reads in sequence, they will not see time go backward, i.e., they will not read older data after having previously read newer data.

+For example, if the user makes same query twice, first to a follower with little lag, then to a follower with greater lag (this scenario is quite likely if the user refreshes a web page, and each request is routed to a random server). **The first query returns a comment that was recently added by user 1234, but the second query doesn’t return anything because the lagging follower has not yet picked up that write.**

+> **NOTE: Monotonic reads is a lesser guarantee than strong consistency, but a stronger guarantee than eventual consistency.**

+---

+Q. How to achieve `Monotonic Reads` consistency.

+One way of achieving monotonic reads is to make sure that each user always makes their reads from the same replica (e.g., the replica can be chosen based on a hash of the user ID).

+> **NOTE: Different users can read from different replicas**.

+---

+Q. Explain the disadvantages of `Single Leader Replication`.

+- Every write must go over the internet to the datacenter with the leader.
+This can add significant latency to writes and might contravene the purpose of having multiple data centres in the first place.

+---

+Q. Explain `Multi Leader Replication`.

+> **NOTE: Multi-leader replication is often considered dangerous territory that should be avoided if possible**.

+---

+Q. Explain the advantages of `Multi Leader Replication`.

+- Every write can be processed in the local datacenter and is replicated asynchronously to the other data centres.
+Thus, the inter-datacenter network delay is hidden from users, which means the perceived performance may be better.

+- In a single-leader configuration, if the datacenter with the leader fails, failover can promote a follower in another datacenter to be leader.
+In a multi-leader configuration, each datacenter can continue operating independently of the others, and replication catches up when the failed datacenter comes back online.

+- A multi-leader configuration with asynchronous replication can usually tolerate network problems better: a temporary network interruption does not prevent writes being processed.

+---

+Q. Explain the limitations of `Multi Leader Replication`.

+The same data may be concurrently modified in two different data centres, leading to write conflicts.

+---

+Q. How to handle write conflicts in `Multi Leader Replication`?

+The simplest strategy for dealing with conflicts is to avoid them.
+If the application can ensure that all writes for a particular record go through the same leader, then conflicts cannot occur.

+For example, in an application where a user can edit their own data, you can ensure that requests from a particular user are always routed to the same datacenter and use the leader in that datacenter for reading and writing.

+> **NOTE: Different users may have different “home” data centres (perhaps picked based on geographic proximity to the user), but from any one user’s point of view the configuration is essentially single-leader.**

+---

+Q. Explain `Leaderless Replication`.

+Abandoning the concept of a leader and allowing any replica to directly accept writes from clients.

+> **NOTE: In a leaderless configuration, failover does not exist.**

+---

+Q. Explain the working of a system with `Leaderless Replication`.

+The client (user 1234) sends the write to all three replicas in parallel, and the two available replicas accept the write but the unavailable replica misses it.

+Let’s say that it’s sufficient for two out of three replicas to acknowledge the write.
+After user 1234 has received two ok responses, we consider the write to be successful.
+The client simply ignores the fact that one of the replicas missed the write.

+When the unavailable node comes back online, the clients start reading from it.
+Any writes that happened while the node was down are missing from that node.
+Thus, if you read from that node, you may get stale (outdated) values as responses.

+To solve that problem, when a client reads from the database, it doesn’t just send its request to one replica: read requests are also sent to several nodes in parallel.
+The client may get different responses from different nodes; i.e., the up-to-date value from one node and a stale value from another. **Version numbers are used to determine which value is newer.**

+---

 Q. Explain `Scalability`.

 **Scalability** refers to a **system's ability to handle increasing workloads** efficiently by adding resources (e.g., servers, storage, network capacity) without compromising performance.